Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Business: $23 per user per month for call transfers, phone menus, HubSpot CRM integration, unlimited teammates on a shared number, and more

 Ooma is another RingCentral alternative that lets you manage calls through US local or toll-free numbers.
-With its low-tier plan, you can access a mobile app, virtual receptionists, virtual faxing, and overhead paging support.
+It’s a solid option for older businesses making the jump from traditional PBX phone systems to VoIP.
+With its base plan, you can access a mobile app, virtual receptionists, virtual faxing, and overhead paging support.

 - Advanced ring groups